PaulMuniu/Microsoft-film-studios-data-analysis/README.md

 By implementing these recommendations and leveraging data-driven insights, Microsoft's new studios can navigate the complexities of the film industry landscape with confidence, creativity, and strategic foresight.
 With a better understanding of audience preferences, genre trends, runtime dynamics, and the impact of production budgets on revenue, Microsoft can make informed decisions at every stage of the filmmaking process.
 This data-driven approach will not only enhance the quality of their productions but also optimize their marketing strategies, maximize audience engagement, and ultimately drive success in the highly competitive entertainment market.

 ## Acknowledgments
-- Credit to data sources (e.g., IMDb, TMDb, Box Office Mojo, TN).
+- Credit to data sources (IMDb, TMDb, Box Office Mojo, TN).
-- Plus libraries and frameworks used (e.g., Pandas, Matplotlib, Seaborn).
+- Plus libraries and frameworks used (e.g. Numpy, Pandas, Matplotlib, Seaborn).